atlassian/react-beautiful-dnd/docs/guides/hooks.md

 - User drops a dragging item
 - Once drop animation is finished the `Draggable` and `Droppable` components are updated with resting `snapshot` values
 - `onDragEnd` is called

+## Synchronous reordering

+Because this library does not control your state, it is up to you to _synchronously_ reorder your lists based on the `result: DropResult`.

+### Here is what you need to do

+- if the `destination` is `null`: all done!
+- if `source.droppableId` equals `destination.droppableId` you need to remove the item from your list and insert it at the correct position.
+- if `source.droppableId` does not equal `destination.droppableId`, then you need to remove the `Draggable` from the `source.droppableId` list and add it into the correct position of the `destination.droppableId` list.

+### Persisting a reorder

+If you need to persist a reorder to a remote data store - update the list synchronously on the client and fire off a request in the background to persist the change.
+If the remote save fails it is up to you how to communicate that to the user and update, or not update, the list.

 ## Block updates during a drag